Showing posts with label evil. Show all posts

 Ever since the assassination of JFK in '63, people of my generation have been wondering why the Americans kill off their best and brightest.
 It's not just the Americans, of course.
 The same thing happened to Gandhi and Our Savior no less.

 I think a homey kitchen metaphor nails it.
 Once you have emptied the milk carton of all its milk, you can use it to dispose of the grease.
-That is, by the logic of "The Insurance of the Heart," once tremendous acclaim has been conferred on someone's name, the physical person no longer matters for the purposes of enhancing the name their descendents will inherit, and so can safely be used to draw the fire of the genetic undesirables; the resulting tremendous indignation will confer bad odor on the name of said undesirable for quite long enough to eradicate their meh genes in all copies.
+That is, by the logic of "The Insurance of the Heart," once tremendous acclaim has been conferred on someone's name, the physical person no longer matters for the purposes of enhancing the name their descendants will inherit, and so can safely be used to draw the fire of the genetic undesirables; the resulting tremendous indignation will confer bad odor on the name of said undesirable for quite long enough to eradicate their meh genes in all copies.

 Thus, Booth's genes were eradicated to make way for Lincoln's, and Oswald's genes were eradicated to make way for Kennedy's, without overall change in population density.